 sharing our diverse experiences of religion and spirituality.
 At the same time, the class provides insight into the Episcopal Church's approach to prayer, worship, mission and community.
 For those so inclined, the class serves as the precursor to Baptism and/or Confirmation.
 This class is held in St. Simon's Chapel at various times throughout the year.
 Please contact Fr.
 Bill Stanford at to be included in the next class.

 Graduation to retirement, 19-59, however you want to classify it, we're the young side of the Episcopal Church.
 We host fun events regularly in order to help grow the fellowship of the church as a whole.
-We have game nights on the last Sunday of the month, Tuesday Night Bible study during the school year, and other events throughout the year.
 Contact Aidan Wright at or Shaina Parham at if you want to come hang out with us!

 Education for Ministry (EFM) Learn to think theologically and deepen your understanding of your Christian heritage.
 This four-year program of study sponsored by the University of the South will help prepare you for ministry work.
 Students sign up for one year at a time.
 The program covers the basics of theological education in the Old and New Testaments, church history, liturgy and theology.
 The group meets at 6 p.m.
 Tuesdays from January through November in the conference room of the Parish Hall and takes an eight-week break in the summer.
 The program grants a certificate at the completion of the four years and 18 Continuing Education Units for each year’s work.
 For more information, contact co-mentors, Marti Fagley, , or Kimberly Kingsbury, .